MichaelCade/90DaysOfDevOps/Days/day10.md

 Before we get to the above compile stage we need to take a look at what we get with the Go Installation.

-When we installed Go on Day 8 this installed something known as Go tools which consist of several programs that let us build and process our Go source files.
+When we installed Go on Day 8 we installed something known as Go tools which consist of several programs that let us build and process our Go source files.
 One of the tools is `Go`

 It is worth noting that you can install additional tools that are not in the standard Go installation.